Few Cuts Meet Many Point Sets: Preliminaries

-For the sake of completeness, we present the analysis of the greedy algorithm for minimizing an integer valued submodular function.
-In this case, the task is to compute the smallest set that provides the same utility as using all the sets available.
+For the sake of completeness, we present the analysis of the greedy algorithm for finding a minimal solution satisfying an integer valued submodular constraint.
+In this case, the task is to compute the smallest set of edges that provides the same utility as using all the edges available.